Writing / Jun 2026

 If your LLM polling score goes up or down, there is often no clean causal story to attach to it.
 Model updates, prompt drift, changes in how competitors are described in training data — any of these can move the number without any action on your part.
 And if you want to improve it, the path leads exactly where it always does: better content, stronger search authority, more third-party mentions.
 The same work that produces better Google rankings.

 This is not a coincidence.
 AI tools retrieve content from search infrastructure.
-They do not have a separate index you can submit to or a separate algorithm you can optimise for.
+They do not have a separate index you can submit to or a separate algorithm you can optimize for.
 The visibility score these tools give you is a downstream measurement of your search health, not an independent signal.

 The five tools worth knowing